Heroin Addiction: Signs, Symptoms, Risks, and Treatment Resources

 How Does Heroin Affect the Body?

-Heroin’s depressants effects may be experienced as:
+Heroin’s opioid effects may be experienced as follows:

 • Warm flushing of the skin